Pre-Draw is now available under the Schedule/Results Tab

 All entries are now done online through the Regatta Central website.
 Entry fees are subject to processing fees and Seat fees which will be charged over an above.

-Alumni boats will not register online as participants may not be current members of a rowing program.
-Alumni crew captains must e-mail Neil Horne to request a spot for their boat.
+Alumni boats will register online but crew line-ups will not be required as some Alumni athletes are not currently active rowers with a club.
 Alumni crews will be required to fill out a waiver and submit all crew waivers together to the Control Commission before launching.

 All non Alumni boat participants who are registered through the Regatta Central system are coved under their 2018 RCA waiver which was signed upon registering with RCA this season.